The Nine Best Coffee Farms to Visit Around the World

 Best Specialty Coffee Farms

-Next, our tour of the best coffee plantations and farms around the world takes us to Honduras’ Finca El Puente, where you’ll find the best Honduran coffee.
+Next, our tour of the best coffee farms around the world takes us to Honduras’ Finca El Puente, where you’ll find the best Honduran coffee.

 This 2019 Cup of Excellence award-winning Honduran coffee farm is perpetually pursuing the latest technologies and agricultural methods to yield the best-tasting Honduran coffee year after year (6).